jenkins-infra/docker-openvpn/README.md

   * `make init_linux`
   * `make init_windows` and copy `./utils/easyvpn/easyvpn.exe` at the root of this repository
 * Revoke the certificate: `./easyvpn revoke <CN_to_sign>`
-* Update the Docker image tag in the [puppet](https://github.com/jenkins-infra/jenkins-infra/blob/staging/dist/profile/manifests/openvpn.pp) configuration.
+* The Docker image tag should be automatically updated in the next 24h in the [puppet](https://github.com/jenkins-infra/jenkins-infra/blob/production/dist/profile/manifests/openvpn.pp) configuration.

 #### HowTo review certificate revocation list